rasmuserik/reputil/README.md

 ## Versions

+- 0.0.4 Autocompile bugfix, and revert 0.0.3 such that reputil.js is the executable (ci where coffee isn't necessarily installed)
 - 0.0.3 Fix autocompile for multiple files.
 Make `reputil.coffee` the executable.
 - 0.0.2 `build` action which does all the usual stuff: compile, generate readme, etc.
 - 0.0.1